uclahs-cds/pipeline-call-sSNV/README.md

   - [License](#license)

 ## Overview
-This pipeline performs somatic SNV calling given a pair of tumor/normal BAM files.
-Four somatic SNV callers are available and described below.
-Each caller will run independently of the others.
-The mutect2 algorithm can also take multiple samples and tumor only samples.
+The call-sSNV nextflow pipeline performs somatic SNV calling given a pair of tumour/normal BAM files.
+Four somatic SNV callers are available: Somatic Sniper, Strelka2, Mutect2 & MuSE.
+The user may request one or more callers, and each caller produces an independently generated filtered vcf file.
+Somatic Sniper, Strelka2, & MuSE require and will only use the first pair of tumour/normal bam files listed within the input yaml file, but Mutect2 will take bam pairs from multiple samples as well as single bams from tumour only samples.
+XXXX IS THIS CORREÇT?
+XXXX

-> **Note**: Because this pipeline uses an image stored in the GitHub Container Registry, you must follow the steps listed in the [Docker Introduction](https://confluence.mednet.ucla.edu/display/BOUTROSLAB/Docker+Introduction#DockerIntroduction-GitHubContainerRegistryGitHubContainerRegistry|Setup) on Confluence to set up a PAT for your GitHub account and log into the registry on the cluster before running this pipeline.

 ## Somatic SNV callers:
 * Somatic Sniper